tedsteinmann/pelican-obsidian/README.md

 PDF files referenced using image syntax will be embedded via an `<iframe>` with `width="100%"`, `height="800px"`, and `style="border: none;"`.
+A fallback download link is included for browsers that cannot render the PDF.

 They explain more about the syntax in the section on [how to embed files](https://help.obsidian.md/How+to/Embed+files)